2010 Winter Olympics opening ceremony: Production

 The production's director was David Atkins, who directed the Sydney 2000 Olympic and 2006 Doha Asian Games ceremonies.
 The Opening and Closing Ceremonies had a combined budget of $48.5 million (it received $20 million (CA$) funding from the Department of Canadian Heritage while VANOC contributed the rest).
 Much of the instrumental music for the ceremony was written by Dave Pierce, Gavin Greenaway, and Donovan Seidle.

-The music during the ceremony came from the live on-stage orchestra, conducted by Pierce.
+At certain moments of the show, the music was performed by the orchestra conducted by Pierce, but at others the music was performed for technical reasons at the Stadium via playback.

-On December 15, 2010, John Furlong, the CEO of VANOC revealed that Celine Dion had been contracted to sing the national anthem at the Opening Ceremony.
-However, when she became pregnant she cancelled the performance and was subsequently replaced by 16-year-old Nikki Yanofsky.
+In an interview published on December 15, 2010, John Furlong, the CEO of VANOC revealed that Celine Dion had been contracted to sing the national anthem at the Opening Ceremony.
+But, she unilaterally terminated the contract when she discovered in late 2009 that she was pregnant and was replaced by then 16-year-old Nikki Yanofsky.
 In addition, Furlong also revealed that "a famous Quebec composer" was contracted to provide musical elements to the show.
 That composer, whom he would not name, backed out of arrangement months before the Games over what he termed "philosophical differences."
-As a result, the artist refused to allow VANOC access to his music's rights and the organizing committee had to unwind part of the ceremony.
-There is speculation within the media that the Opening Ceremony's cultural show finale titled "We Are More," featuring slam poetry by Shane Koyczan, served as a last minute replacement for the canceled segment featuring the Quebec composer's music.
-VANOC had also requested the Cirque du Soleil to perform several aerial stunts, however it opted not to as it was already stretched with many U.S. productions.
+As a result, the artist refused to allow VANOC access to his music's rights and the organizing committee had to replan the final segment of the cultural part of the ceremony.
+There is speculation within the local media that the Opening Ceremony's cultural show finale act "We Are More," featuring slam poetry by Shane Koyczan, served as a last minute replacement for the ending segment featuring the Quebec composer's music.
+VANOC had also requested that the Cirque du Soleil members to perform in all the show segments; however, the Cirque was unable to fit this into their schedule.